omnect/meta-omnect/README.md

 In this way, the system enters the normal mode, booting the new image.

 ### Factory Reset
-Set the bootloader environment variable `factory-reset`, in order to reset `data` and `etc` partitions on a target with uboot as last bootloader
+Set the bootloader environment variable `factory-reset`, in order to reset `data` and `etc` partitions on a target with uboot as OS bootloader
 ```sh
 sudo fw_setenv factory-reset 1
 sudo reboot
 ```
-or on a system with grub as last bootloader
+or on a system with grub as OS bootloader
 ```sh
 sudo grub-editenv /boot/EFI/BOOT/grubenv set factory-reset=1
 sudo reboot
 ```
-The platform specific last bootloader is defined in [README.device.md](./README.device.md).
+The platform specific OS bootloader is defined in [README.device.md](./README.device.md).

 This re-creates the corresponding filesystems of partitions `data` and `etc` on the next boot (in the initramfs context).
 If the `factory` partition contains a directory `etc`, then the content is copied to the `etc` partition.